AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Workflow template</td>
-   <td>In the Proof Approval report, this field displays any workflow templates attached to a proof.
+   <td>In the [!UICONTROL Proof Approval] report, this field displays any workflow templates attached to a proof.
 If there are no templates attached, the column is blank.</td>
   </tr>
   <tr>
    <td>Working time</td>